Deterministic algorithms for the Lovasz Local Lemma: simpler, more general, and more parallel: Background on the Shearer criterion and the MT algorithm

 \section{Background on the Shearer criterion and the MT algorithm}

 The randomized MT algorithm is simple to describe (and hard to analyze).
-By contrast, significant technical analysis of the Shearer LLL criterion is required to even state the deterministic LLL algorithm.
-So we begin with a self-contained overview of the Shearer criterion and its connection to the MT algorithm.
-We also describe how it relates to the more familiar criteria such as the symmetric, asymmetric, and cluster-expansion criteria.
+By contrast, numerous definitions are required simply to state the deterministic LLL algorithm.
+We begin with a self-contained overview of the Shearer criterion and its connection to the MT algorithm.
+We also describe how it relates to the more familiar criteria such as the symmetric and asymmetric criteria.
 Most of the results in this section can be found in various forms in \cite{kolipaka, mt2, mt3, harvey}.